Some history of Digbeth

 The map extract below shows the locations of the licensed houses in Digbeth in 1891.
 Reasonably accurate, the locations were roughly marked on the plan for the licensing justices of Birmingham.
 The map itself was drawn up by the city surveyor in June 1891.
 The red dots show fully licensed houses which, in 1891, numbered 653.
 Blue dots denoted beer houses, the total for which numbered 1,026.
 Green dots showed 499 off licences of various kinds.
 The total number of licensed houses was 2,178.
 I also have a similar map dated 1873, drawn up by the city surveyor William S. Till, which was used to plot the public houses of Birmingham in 1875 when there were many more beer houses.
 I have not labelled the pubs on Digbeth on this map as it is already quite congested.
-However, I will clarify each pub location with an individual map on the relevant page.
+However, I will clarify each pub location [see below] with an individual map on the relevant page.

 The second map [below] shows the locations of bombs that were dropped on Digbeth during the Second World War.
 Blue dots mark the locations of high explosive bombs, red dots indicated incendiary bombs and crosses are for unexploded bombs.
 As can be seen the damage was considerable and a couple of pubs were lost during the conflict.